-Local Currency in Puerto Natales: Information & where to exchange money
+Local Currency in Puerto Natales: Information & Where to Exchange Money

-Local Currency in Chile
+Coins in Chile

 Full Day Tour to Torres del Paine National Park from Puerto Natales